Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-On the Gamma frequency band, putting a patch over the eyes of the macaque has led to a higher variation on the average path length of the networks.
-After the anesthetic injection, the average path length increased, four minutes later some reduction was observed on the values.
-A decrease in the variation over time of the average path length was also verified during general anesthesia (see Fig.4 e).\\
+On the Gamma frequency band, putting a patch over the eyes of the macaque has led to a higher variation in the average path length of the networks.
+After the anesthetic injection, the average path length increased.
+Four minutes later, some reduction was observed in the values.
+A decrease in the variation over time of the average path length was also verified during general anesthesia (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{Sub-Figure E)}}.